 Clinical trials: The format is similar to original articles.
 However, the CONSORT flow diagram should be added as a figure.
 RCTs should be registered at any RCT Registry approved by the WHO and their registration number should be mentioned in the title page.
 RCTs done in Iran must be registered at www.irct.ir.

 Brief communications: Brief/Short Communications are limited to 3000 words.
-The paper should contain an abstract (structured or non-structured), main body (including introduction, Method, Results, and Discussion), and references, and contain no more than 6 figures or tables, combined.
+The paper should contain an abstract (structured or non-structured), main body (including introduction, Method, Results, and Discussion, Conclusion), and references, and contain no more than 6 figures or tables, combined.
 The abstract is limited to 100 words.references sections, and tables and figures.
 10-15 references should be stated.

 Case reports/series: Should contain a non-structured abstract, 3-5 keywords, introduction, case presentation, discussion, conclusion, acknowledgement (if applicable), and references sections, and table and figures (if applicable).
 5-10 references should be stated.
 Case reports should optimally be accompanied by relevant figures to document findings.
 Informed consents should be obtained from the patients to report their cases.

 -Narrative reviews- Should contain at least 60 references.
 Abstract should be non-structured.
 The word count should not exceed 4500 words.
 Narrative reviews should critically assess the current knowledge of the field.